burlachenkok/exploring-python3/python3-note.md

 8. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

+9. A class can implement certain operations that can be invoked by special syntax.
+A complete list of these special methods is available in the Python Language Reference: https://docs.python.org/3/reference/datamodel.html#special-method-names.

 Finally, some extra materials can be found in the [references](#references) section of this document.

 # Backgrounds